 Location: Horsey, Great Yarmouth

-8 Bressingham Steam Museum and Gardens
+9. Bressingham Steam & Gardens

-Also on-site is a museum of railway memorabilia, an extensive fire engine collection and a Victorian steam carousel with a steam-driven organ.
-Bressingham is also home of the Dad's Army Appreciation Society and its recreation of fictional Walmington-on-Sea from the hit TV show Dad's Army.
+Also on-site is a museum of railway memorabilia, an extensive fire engine collection, and a Victorian steam carousel with a steam-driven organ.
+Bressingham is also home of the Dad's Army Appreciation Society and its recreation of fictional Walmington-on-Sea from the hit TV show of the same name.
 The nearby village is also worth exploring, in particular the 14th-century St. Mary The Virgin Church.

 Steam enthusiasts will also want to visit Strumpshaw Hall Steam Museum.
 This excellent museum is home to one of the country's largest collections of traction engines and vintage steamrollers (some 50 or more all told), many of which are still put through their paces at regular demonstrations and steam-themed events.
 Also fun for kids is a collection of vintage fairground rides, including a merry-go-round and a narrow gauge railway.

-Location: Low Rd, Bressingham
+Address: Low Road, Bressingham

-9 Sainsbury Centre for Visual Arts
+11. Sainsbury Centre for Visual Arts

-Part of the University of East Anglia, the Sainsbury Centre for Visual Arts should be included on any Norwich itinerary.
+Part of the University of East Anglia, the Sainsbury Centre for Visual Arts should be included in your Norwich itinerary.
 Highlights of this impressive modern structure include its displays of modern art by the likes of Picasso, Giacometti, and Henry Moore.
 It also boasts a large collection of primitive art from across the globe and hosts numerous visiting exhibits and education programs throughout the year.
-After your visit, stroll along Riverside Walk on the River Wensum to the Cow Tower, part of the city's original medieval fortifications.
-Nearby Bishop Bridge (1395) is one of the oldest bridges in the country.
+There's also on-site dining and a shop.

 Where to Stay in Norwich for Sightseeing